mathieucarbou/MycilaJSY/docs/index.md

 ### Remote JSY

-The JSY can be used connected to an ESP32 to send the JSY data each 500 ms to a remote server through UDP.
+The JSY can be used connected to an ESP32 to send the JSY data several times per second to a remote server through UDP.
 Both devices needs to be connected to the same WiFi network and UDP packets must be allowed.

 The application can be found in `examples/RemoteUDP`.